rubina-rekic/YourRide/README.md

 ## 📁 Documentation

-All diagrams and architectural specifications are in the `Dokumentacija` folder, covering the complete software development lifecycle from requirements analysis through to design patterns implementation.
+All diagrams and architectural specifications are in the `docs` folder, covering the complete software development lifecycle from requirements analysis through to design patterns implementation.

 ---